dguzenko/newdocs/docs/zooaksubs.md

 ------------------

 1. Go to *Joomla Administration / Components / ZOOlanders*.
-2. Set your *zoolanders.com* site login credentials trough the *Options* button.
-3. Find the extension in the list and click on the *Uninstall* button.
+2. Find the extension in the list and click on the *Uninstall* button.
-4. Confirm the uninstallation procedure, status notification will arise.
+3. Confirm the uninstallation procedure, status notification will arise.

 Through Joomla Manager
 ----------------------